Live...from the Heart

 If you call to reschedule during your program quarter, up to two weeks before your session, and we are unable to move you to an available spot, you will be placed on the waiting list and forfeit your 30 percent non-refundable deposit.

-Live...from the Heart registration for the 2013-14 school year is full.
-A waiting list is available.
+Registration for the 2015-16 school year is now full.
+A waiting list for sessions is available.

 The Center aims to inspire the next generation of inventors and innovators with programs that empower teachers, engage the community and excite students.